dgvncsz0f/dot-install/README.rst

 files.

 For very long time I've been using a shell script that took care of installing my files.
-That worked really well, the only begin that files or configuration specific to one machine would not go to the git repository.
-In my case, I have my personal notebook, a workstation at the office and a dozen of servers that I deploy my dot files to.
+That worked really well, the only problem begin that files or configuration specific to one machine would not go to the git repository.
+I have a personal notebook, a workstation at the work and a dozen of servers that I deploy my dot files to.

-That comes my motivation: deploying my dot files to heterogeneous environments and making sure everything is in the git repository.
+From that comes my motivation: deploying dot files to heterogeneous environments and making sure everything is in the git repository.

-This project attempt to solve this problem using *bundles*.
+This project attempt to solve this problem using *bundles* and *modules*.
 Things are organized in modules and bundles group those modules.
 That way I could create a bundle for my machine at the office and another one for my personal notebook, or just install a specific module into a server.

 The good thing is that by solving this problem I also solved a small inconvenient.
-Sharing was not possible with the previous scheme: the script would overwrite everything with no mercy.
+Sharing was not possible with the previous scheme as the script would overwrite everything with no mercy.
 Obviously that was not the driver for writing this, but it may very well suits others.